GHAVATE-N11/online-voting-system/README.md

 # online-voting-system

-the purpose of online voting system by using php  is to make voting are secure,accessible,efficient.
+#The purpose of online voting system by using php  is to make voting are secure,accessible,efficient.